-Seeing is Believing is an experimental art, science and technology project that conveys an illusion of a neuropathic pain disease called Complex Regional Pain Syndrome (CRPS).
+Seeing is Believing is an experimental art, science and technology project that conveys an illusion of a neuropathic pain type called Complex Regional Pain Syndrome (CRPS).
 This artwork is a VR multi-sensory performance installation involving one-on-one interactions between the artist (playing the role of quasi-clinician), and a participant (as patient).
-The interaction lasts approximately 30 minutes.
-Through conversation and technology, the artist subtly steers the participant’s brain to provoke pain-like responses in the absence of actual painful stimulation.
-This participatory performance challenges our expectations and (mis)understanding of what pain is, demonstrating that the perception of pain does not necessarily require actual injury or tissue damage, and opens a window into the life of someone living with CRPS.
+The interaction lasts approximately 30 minutes to an hour.
+Through conversation and technology, the artist subtly steers the participant’s brain to provoke pain-like responses in the absence of actual painful stimulation, i.e., no tissue damage.
+This participatory performance challenges our expectations and (mis)understanding of what pain is, demonstrating that the perception of pain does not necessarily require injury or tissue damage, and opens a window into the life of someone living with CRPS.

 The conception and development of Seeing is Believing was a collaborative effort with clinical neuroscientists from Body In Mind (BIM) based at Sansom Institute for Health Research at the University of South Australia, and Neuroscience Research Australia, as a direct result of the artist’s research residencies through Synapse (Australian Network for Art and Technology, ANAT) and Amplify Your Arts (Accessible Arts) grants.

 The project aims to make some of the most recent neuroscience research accessible to a wide audience of diverse educational and demographic backgrounds.
-It is also an artistic way of externalising an inherently internal experience.
+It is also an artistic way of externalising intangible perceptions.
 While this artwork is not designed to give pain to the participants, some individuals may experience some form/level of discomfort, depending on their subjective responses to the artwork.

 The first stage

-A participant is lead to a Mediated Reality machine called the MIRAGE – an illusory machine whose screen distorts the participant’s view of their hands in a manner that is incongruent to what their actual hands are actually doing.
+A participant is led to a Mediated Reality machine called the MIRAGE – an illusory machine whose screen distorts the participant’s view of their hands in a manner that is incongruent with what their actual hands are doing.

-Scientists at BIM use the MIRAGE to study the ways in which the brain makes sense of the body, and to investigate how chronic pain and dysfunctional cognitive functions are inherently related.
-Within the artwork, these same processes are adapted into the artist’s performance in order to prime participants with the knowledge that their own perceptions, which they usually believe to be definitive, may indeed be false.
-Eugenie also uses this opportunity to begin influencing the participant’s thought processes to focus on the context of pain.
-This manipulation is achieved through modifying her performance with each participant to draw out their personal memories and emotions relating to pain.
+Scientists at BIM use the MIRAGE to study how the brain makes sense of the body, and how persistent pain and dysfunctional cognitive functions are inherently related.
+Within the artwork, these same processes are adapted into the artist’s performance to prime participants with the knowledge that their perceptions, which they usually believe to be definitive, may indeed be false.
+The artist modifies her performance with each participant to shift their focus towards the context of pain.

-Notable mention: The MIRAGE utilised for this artwork is one of only nine currently in existence, and was developed by Dr Roger Newport at the University of Nottingham in the UK.
-It was generously supplied for this project by Body In Mind (BIM) for the entire period of the touring exhibitions between 2016-18, allowing the general public to experience something they would usually not have access to outside of a lab.
+Notable mention: The MIRAGE was developed by Dr Roger Newport at the University of Nottingham in the UK.
+It was generously supplied for this project by Body In Mind (BIM) during the touring exhibitions between 2016-18, allowing the general public to experience something they would usually not have access to outside of a lab.

 The second stage

-The participant is invited to sit inside a purpose-built anechoic chamber that was designed to look like a domestic setting with tufted walls.
+The participant is invited inside a purpose-built anechoic chamber that was designed to look like a domestic setting with tufted walls.
 Once the door is shut, the acoustics within the chamber provides the participant with an immediate change in atmosphere.
-Senses within the chamber are simply not the same as in the outside world – this resonates the altered sensory-cognitive responses of people living with chronic pain.
+Although it is invisible, the senses within the chamber are simply not the same as in the outside world – this metaphorically resonates with the altered sensory-cognitive responses of people living with chronic pain.

-The small enclosed room also symbolises psychological isolation.
+The small enclosed room also symbolises psychological and social isolation.
 No one can witness nor share what the participant is about to experience without going through it themselves.

-The artist helps the participant to put on a purpose-built glove and a pair of Virtual Reality (VR) goggles, all the while ensuring the context is focused towards pain.
-The participant then begins to experience artistically interpreted CRPS symptoms and visual effects, felt and seen through the glove and VR.
-Surrounding VR scenes, with barbed wires, represent a metaphorical description of the artist’s own subjective pain.
-The sensation of barb wire tearing and rolling relentlessly against her organs are a recurring theme for the artist.
-They are the metaphorical embodiment of her own chronic pain experience.
+The artist helps the participant put on a purpose-built glove and a pair of Virtual Reality (VR) goggles, all the while ensuring the context is focused on pain.
+The participant then begins to experience artistically interpreted CRPS symptoms and visual effects felt and seen through the glove and VR.
+The surrounding virtual barbed wires represent the metaphorical embodiment of the artist's own pain perception and a recurring theme in her works.

-At the same time, the physical and visual effects are compounded by subwoofer speakers hidden behind the walls.
-These produce a sequence of low frequency vibrations that create an unsettling and even nauseating effect on some participants.
+The sensory effects are compounded by the subwoofer speakers hidden behind the walls.
+These produce a sequence of low-frequency vibrations that create an unsettling and nauseating effect on some participants.